-If you do request a loan which would exceed your credit line, we have no obligation to make it, nor are we obligated to pay any draft that is postdated or more than 6 months old.
+If you do request a loan that would exceed your credit line, we have no obligation to make it, nor are we obligated to pay any draft that is postdated or more than 6 months old.
 However, we may do so if we so choose.
 You agree to repay any amount in excess of your credit line immediately and without demand from us.

 HOW YOU BORROW MONEY.
-We will loan you money in the following manner, provided (a) you are not then in default under this Agreement and (b) your account has not been closed:
+We will loan you money in the following manner, provided (a) you are not then in default under this Agreement and (b) your Account has not been closed:

 YOUR PAYMENT PROMISE.
 You promise to pay us all amounts that you borrow under this Agreement plus the applicable finance charge and other charges as provided for in this Agreement.

 MINIMUM PAYMENT.
-Each month you must pay us by the due date at least the minimum payment amount shown on your statement.
-This will be the sum of (1) 3% of your New Balance or $25.00, whichever is greater, plus (2) all Cash Advance fees, Annual Participation Fees, and Other Charges posted to your Account; plus (3) the amount of any overdue minimum payment or (b) the entire New Balance if it is less than $25.00.
+Each month you must pay us by the due date at least the ”Total Payment Due” shown on your statement.
+This will be (a) the sum of (1) 3% of the principal balance of your Account or $25.00, whichever is greater, plus (2) all Cash Advance fees, Annual Participation Fees, and Other Charges posted to your Account; plus (3) the amount of any overdue minimum payment or (b) the entire New Balance if it is less than $25.00.
 You may, of course, pay more than the minimum payment to reduce future finance charge.
 We may apply your payment to accrued interest and other charges before principal, so making the minimum payment may not result in reducing your principal balance by 3%.

 OTHER CHARGES.
 (1) You will be charged our usual insufficient funds charge whenever we receive a request for an advance that we do not pay because it would cause your Account balance to exceed your credit line.
 (2) You will be charged a returned check charge of $10 if a payment check you remit on this Account is returned unpaid for any reason.

 ENTIRE BALANCE.
-If you fail to make any payment when due under this Agreement or if you fail to meet any of your other obligations under this Agreement (including without limitation your promise not to exceed your credit line) or if any of you die, make an assignment for the benefit of creditors or if bankruptcy proceedings are commenced by or against you, we can declare the entire balance of your Account due and payable at once without notice or demand.
+If you fail to make any payment when due under this Agreement or if you fail to meet any of your other obligations under this Agreement (including without limitation your promise not to exceed your credit line) or if any of you die, make an assignment for the benefit of creditors, or if bankruptcy proceedings are commenced by or against you, we can declare the entire balance of your Account due and payable at once without notice or demand.
 If your obligation to pay the entire balance is accelerated for any reason, our obligation to make additional loans to you under this Agreement ends.
 Your obligation to repay amounts you owe under this Agreement continues.

 SET-OFF.
 In the event of default, we may, to the extent permitted by law, set-off all or any portion of the amount due under this Agreement against any balance, credits, deposits, accounts, or other property of yours that is in our possession.
-(This provision does not apply if this Account is for consumer purposes and we have issued you any card that can be used to access your account.)
+(This provision does not apply if this Account is for consumer purposes and we have issued you any card that can be used to access your Account directly.)